 Key Audit Matter Accounting of funds received from the Mauritius Investment Corporation ("MIC") Our the f During the financial year, one of the subsidiaries of the Group, Lux Island Resorts Ltd (LIR) has contracted redeemable convertible bonds amounting to Rs 920 million from the MIC, a wholly owned subsidiary of the Bank of Mauritius.
 One of the objectives of the MIC is to provide support to companies affected by the COVID-19 pandemic.
 The aim of these bonds was to ensure that LIR has the required working capital in the foreseeable future.
 We r to th Management mandated their legal experts to provide an opinion on certain aspects of the agreement between LIR and the MIC.
 It was concluded that the convertible bonds should be classified as an equity instrument.
 The accounting of the MIC funding obtained was a key area of audit focus owing to the complexity of the agreement and its impact on the accounting treatment and the magnitude of the amounts involved.
-We e valid We Refer to notes 3 and 20(c) to the consolidated financial statements for the accounting policies and the relevant disclosures. relat finar ther Information The Directors are responsible for the other information.
-The other BL LTD CONSOLIDATED AND SEPARATE FINANCIAL STATEME overnance Report, Statement of Directors' Responsibilities, Str ompany Secretary as required by the Companies Act 2001, wh hich is expected to be made available to us after that date.
-Other atements and our auditor's report thereon.
-NTS F ateme ich we
+We e valid We tefer to notes 3 and 20(c) to the consolidated nancial statements for the accounting policies and he relevant disclosures. relat finar Other Information he Directors are responsible for the other information.
+The other BL LTD CONSOLIDATED AND SEPARATE FINANCIAL STATEME overnance Report, Statement of Directors' Responsibilities, St ompany Secretary as required by the Companies Act 2001, wh hich is expected to be made available to us after that date.
+Oth tatements and our auditor's report thereon.
+ENTS F tateme nich we Our opinion on the consolidated and separate financial statemer opinion or any form of assurance conclusion thereon. its doe: c